West Himalayish languages: Classification

 Widmer (2014:53–56) classifies Zhangzhung within the Eastern branch of West Himalayish, and notes that it appears particularly close to languages of the Central subgroup (Bunan, Sunnami, and Rongpo).

 Widmer (2017) notes that many Tibetan varieties in the western Tibetan Plateau have been influenced by West Himalayish languages.

+Widmer (2025) considers the West Himalayish languages to be peripheral members of Bodish, based on shared lexical and morphoological isoglosses between Proto-West Himalayish and various Bodish groups such as Tibetan, Tamangic, East Bodish, and Tshangla.

 Vocabulary

 Widmer (2017) lists the following lexical items that differ in the Eastern and Western branches of West Himalayish.